 What Can Parental Controls Do?

 Parental controls are software or device-specific options that allow parents to monitor their child’s internet use.
-They prevent children from accessing inappropriate or unsuitable content online.
-They can be implemented within your internet service provider, search engines, video streaming sites and more.
+They prevent children from accessing inappropriate, unsuitable, or illegal content online.
+They can be implemented within your internet service provider, search engines, video streaming sites, chat software and more.
 Parental controls can practice the following prevention methods:

 - Control or block the video games your child can access